ARPA-GO/shipcurve/README.md

 ## Run Program
 **Please refer to the manual for details.**
 >Let me explain by assuming that you use .exe file
-* User have offset table
+* User having offset table
   1. Click ***Input File*** and select offset table
   2. Write ***waterline NO. , Length Between Perpendiculars and Breath***
   3. According to the user's purpose, click ***Calculation Sheet*** or ***Hydrostatic Curve***

-* User no have offset table
+* User not having offset table
   1. Use ***Lisp*** to create offset table
   > Refer to manual page.(이 부분에 리습 설명서 쪽수 적으면 좋을듯)
   2. As above, Click ***Input File*** and select offset table